the engagement of all pupils in regular physical activity.

 - The school minibus is vital for getting children to sports events.
 The children take part in a wide range of sporting activities in the local area.

-- Outdoor Adventurous Actvities.
-We have excellent opportunities at our bespoke school camps but like to take part in these type of activties throughout the year.
+- Outdoor Adventurous Activities.
+We have excellent opportunities at our bespoke school camps but schedule activities throughout the year.
 Surfing is a weekly event open to all juniors.
 Moorland expeditions and walks are often linked with the curriculum.

-- Amy Wynn delivers a creative environmental /outdoor learning programme.
+- Amy Wynn delivers a creative environmental /outdoor learning programme: bushcraft; topic linked activities; gardening.

-- Participation in sports clubs has icreased significantly over the last four years.
+- Participation in sports clubs has increased significantly over the last four years.

-- Despite being a small school we are enjoying increased success in competitive events including: cross country; hockey; tennis and athletics and rounders.
+- Despite being a small school we are enjoying increased success in competitive events including: cross country; hockey; tennis; swimming and athletics and rounders.

-- To increase participation in watersports (surfing/ bodyboarding/sea swimming) two staff have taken part in RNLI water safety management programme.
-50% of teachers trained to level 2 25% to level 3.
+- To increase participation in watersports (surfing/ bodyboarding/sea swimming) two staff have taken part in RNLI water safety management programme the headteacher is qualified to the highest level 3 which enables safe management of activities in deeper water.

 - Collaboration with the Penwith Enrichment Network provides opportunities for gifted and talented pupils.